How collective asperity detachments nucleate slip at frictional interfaces

-The frictional interface consists of $N$ `elasto-plastic' blocks (finite elements) of linear size $h$, each representing one or a few asperities\footnote{More specifically, each block corresponds to the so-called Larkin length \citep{Cao2018} below which asperities always collectively rearrange.}.
+The frictional interface consists of $N$ `elasto-plastic' blocks (finite elements) of linear size $h$, each representing one or a few asperities\footnote{More specifically, each block corresponds to the so-called Larkin length \citep{Cao2018} below which asperities always collectively rearrange.
+Our predictions below apply if the Larkin length is much smaller than the whole system size.
+In the experiments of \citep{Ben-David2011,Svetlizky2016,Svetlizky2014,Passelegue2013,Ben-David2010,Rubinstein2004}, the nucleation length is found to be quite smaller than the system size, consistent with this assumption.
+See Appendix~\ref{sec:statistics} for quantitative statements.}.
 Similar blocks are used in models of plasticity of amorphous materials \citep{Jagla07, Jagla2017}.
-Each block is characterised by a random potential $V(\varepsilon)$ function of the equivalent shear strain $\varepsilon$ (the norm of the deviatoric part of the strain tensor). $V(\varepsilon)$ is constructed from a sequence of randomly centred quadratic potentials of identical curvature, whose intersections define the yield strains.
+Each block is characterised by a random potential $V(\varepsilon)$ function of the equivalent shear strain $\varepsilon$ (the norm of the deviatoric part of the strain tensor), see Fig.~\ref{fig:model}(bottom). $V(\varepsilon)$ is constructed from a sequence of quadratic potentials of identical curvature, whose intersections define the yield strains.
 Disorder is introduced by randomly drawing the yield strains $\Delta\varepsilon_\mathrm{y}$ from some distribution, independently for each block.
 We chose a Weibull distribution $P(\Delta\varepsilon_\mathrm{y}) = k \; (\Delta\varepsilon_\mathrm{y})^{k-1} \exp\left[ -(\Delta\varepsilon_\mathrm{y})^k \right]$ with $k = 2$.
-To acquire statistics we consider an ensemble of independent realisations, and focus on the two-dimensional case where larger systems can be reached (see \emph{Methods} and Appendix~\ref{sec:model} for details).
+To acquire statistics we consider an ensemble of independent realisations and focus on the two-dimensional case where larger systems can be reached (see \emph{Methods} and Appendix~\ref{sec:model} for details).

 \paragraph{A single plastic event}